alexwillman/Project1-GNS3-Mid-Size-Company-Network/README.md

 - **Security:** ACLs, Port Security, pfSense Firewall Rules
 - **Services:** DHCP, DNS, NTP, HTTP
 - **Monitoring:** SNMP, Syslog
+- **Management:** Dedicated management VLAN with SSH access

 ## Key Features

 - **Routing Protocols:** OSPF is configured on both the edge layer and core/distribution layer to provide reliable routing.
 - **High Availability:** HSRP is enabled per VLAN group.
 Both core switches actively forward traffic so no switch is idly standing by.
-L3-Multilayer-SW1 is the HSRP active gateway for VLANs 10, 20, and 30 while L3-Multilayer-SW2 is the active gateway for VLANs 40, 50, and 60 with each acting as a standby for the other.
+L3-Multilayer-SW1 is the HSRP active gateway for VLANs 10, 20, 30, and 99 while L3-Multilayer-SW2 is the active gateway for VLANs 40, 50, and 60 with each acting as a standby for the other.
 Each core device has redundant connections to other devices in case of a failure.
 - **Segmentation:** Departments are segmented using VLANs with trunk ports on all switches.
 - **Security:** pfSense firewall rules, ACLs, and port security are configured for traffic control across the network.
+- **Management:** A dedicated management VLAN (99) which isolates administrative traffic from user traffic and includes an Ubuntu Admin PC permitted to SSH into the network devices.
 - **Internal Network Services:** DHCP, DNS, NTP, and HTTP on a linux server provide necessary infrastructure services on the internal network.
-- **Monitoring Services:** SNMP and a Syslog provide monitoring for device statistics and a centralized logging system for devices.
+- **Monitoring Services:** SNMP and Syslog provide monitoring for device statistics and a centralized logging system for devices.

 ## Tools Used